Family Therapy: Recover From Trauma With Help From Marriage And Family Therapists

 Trust tends to be essential in any relationship between counselor and patient, but this can be especially true in working with families who have been exposed to trauma.
 The therapeutic process is often collaborative, requiring input from all parties.
 Family therapy for trauma frequently focuses on cultivating trust and rapport so all parties are comfortable participating.

-It can empower families to take an active role in the healing process
+It can empower families to take an active role in healing

 By providing education, resources, and a safe, supportive environment to communicate, trauma-informed family therapists can help families better develop the skills and resilience needed to navigate and take control of their own recovery.